-What does the future of education look like, post Covid-19, in South Korea?
+What does the future of education and Hagwons in South Korea look like, post Covid-19,?

 The style of Korean education has led to a generation of followers in Korea, instead of innovative thinkers in the Korean workforce which is now catastrophically lacking.
 Korean students are focussed on test results and high grades in order to get into the best universities in Korea.
 They lack true passion and dream goals.
 With a rise in AI and machine learning, more jobs in Korea are becoming obsolete and this is leading to a need for students to become entrepreneurs whereby the next generation can be creativity, think laterally and to demonstrate strong communications skills in order to succeed.